 Maintenance Requirements for Polished Concrete and Epoxy Broadcast Flooring In Restrooms

 Sealing: Apply a high-quality penetrating sealer to the polished concrete surface.
 Sealing helps to create a protective barrier that repels liquids, preventing them from penetrating the porous surface and causing stains or odors.
+ACC often makes use of Ameripolish guards and sealers and will use SR2 in conjunction with SPE in restrooms.

 Anti-Odor Treatments: Use specialized odor-neutralizing products designed for use on polished concrete or epoxy broadcast floors.
 These products can help eliminate odors and keep the restroom smelling fresh.